digital-asset/daml/docs/source/ops/system_architecture_faq.rst

 What does the Sequencer do?
 ///////////////////////////

-The sequencer nodes together with their shared sequencer backend (blockchain or databased), and the schema of the sequencer backend (native smart contracts or database schema) provide a guaranteed order consistent, delivery consistent multi-cast messaging system between Canton nodes.
+The sequencer nodes, together with their shared sequencer backend (blockchain or databased) and the schema of the sequencer backend (native smart contracts or database schema), provide message delivery between Canton nodes that is guaranteed to be order consistent, delivery consistent and multi-cast.

-Multi-cast means that Alice can send a single message to multiple recipients like Carol, Dave, and others as one operation.
+Multi-cast means that Alice can send a single message to multiple recipients (Carol, Dave, etc.) as one operation.

 Delivery consistent means that if Alice sends a message to Carol and Dave, then either the message gets delivered to both recipients, or neither.